angular/angular/adev/src/content/guide/signals/queries.md

 ## Results availability timing

-A signal query authoring functions will be executed as part of the directive instance construction.
-This happens before we could create a query instance and execute the template’s creation mode to collect any matches.
+Signal query declaration functions (ex.: `viewChild`) will be executed while the directive is instantiated.
+This happens before a template is rendered and before Angular can collect any query matches.
 As a consequence, there is a period of time where the signal instance was created (and can be read) but no query results could have been collected.
 By default Angular will return `undefined` (for child queries) or an empty array (for children queries) before results are available.
 Required queries will throw if accessed at this point.

 Angular computes signal-based query results lazily, on demand.
 This means that query results are not collected unless there is a code path that reads the signal.